mbeale0/Unity3D-CodeMash-Workshop/Labs/lab2.md

 As you can see in the Heirarchy each new level starts with just a camera and directional light, needed for almost every scene.

-Let's get started by adding simple starting line for the player.
+Let's get started by adding a simple starting line for the player.
 In the top left, go ahead and select the GameObject tab.
 From there, "3D Objects" -> "Plane"

 Planes, as oppoosed to cubes, work well for floors or platforms like our game, since they start flat.
 They also only render one side, if you were to navigate in the viewport to look underneath the plane, you would see right through it!
 Like a sort of one way window.
 The reason for this is much more in depth than this course will go into, but it ultimately has to do with culling, ie stopping render of certain objects to optimize the game.